technocreep/TUI_calculator/README.md

-# CLI Calculator
+# Terminal Calculator

 This project originally relied on the obsolete `npyscreen` library to provide a terminal user interface.
-The application has been simplified to use only Python's standard library, offering a lightweight menu-based calculator that runs in any terminal.
+It now uses Python's built-in `curses` module to deliver a lightweight text UI that runs in any terminal without external dependencies.

 ## Installation